inpime/fader/README.md

 # Fader

+Comming soon v2.
+This was going to be cool!

+---

 [![Build Status](https://travis-ci.org/inpime/fader.svg?branch=master)](https://travis-ci.org/inpime/fader)

 Fader is a abstract tool for creation of web applications.
 Gives maximum flexibility arranging information on the site.